ey242/KiVA/README.md

 ```

 #### KiVA-adults
 This benchmark involves more transformation subdomains (29 domains) and different input values, demanding further abstraction and generalization.
-It is solvable by human adults.
+It is solvable by adults.
 ```
 python Transformations-KiVA-adults.py \
     --input_directory <input_dir> \